patrickl92/ISCameraMod/README.md

 - You can use all numpad keys between 0 and 9

 ## How to download
-This mod is work in progress and has not been published yet.
+You need to subscribe to the mod in the Steam workshop.
+The mod is then automatically downloaded and installed.

+Link to the Steam workshop page: https://steamcommunity.com/sharedfiles/filedetails/?id=2911528550